‹ Back to overview

-My disciplinary area of work is in political ecology, economic anthropology, agrarian studies, and socio-ecological economics.
+My disciplinary area of work is in political ecology, economic anthropology, agrarian studies, and ecological economics.
 In broad terms, I am interested in the relationships between the economy and the conditions for sustainability, flourishing, alienation and resistance.

 Besides this, I am interested in bridging science, activism and healing for building more viable systems.
-Here, my focus has been on the degrowth movement and on theories of needs, values, the self and the "good life".
+Here, my focus has been on the degrowth movement and on theories of needs, values, and the "good life".
 I am also intrested in the application of psychoanalysis to the understanding of capitalist modernity and transformation.

 From 2018-19, I was an ISRF Visiting Fellow at the LSE Department of Anthropology.
 Prior to joining the ISS, I was at the Royal University of Bhutan (2015-16), Jawaharlal Nehru University and TERI School of Advanced Studies (2012-14) and Harvard University (2010-12).
 I have a PhD in political ecology from the Autonomous University of Barcelona.